-The jury has the discretion to waive the citation award requirement to meet all seven characteristics if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
-The jury cannot waive the requirement for specific answers to all fields in the Sustainable Design Information section. lastly, the number of citations and published projects will be at the sole discretion of the jury.
+The jury has the discretion to waive the citation award requirement to excel in all six essential elements if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
+The number of citations and published projects will be at the sole discretion of the jury.

 This program offers AIA members, architects, designers, and justice planners an opportunity to be nationally recognized.
 Recipient projects reach an audience of court managers, law enforcement officials, sheriffs, public officials, facilities managers, and other client groups through online and in-person programs.

-The recipients are first announced to the 1,700 members of the Academy of Architecture for Justice, closely followed by a feature in AIA Architect sent to all 88,000+ members of the American Institute of Architects.
-Recipients are also featured in AAJ and AIA social media.
+The recipients are first announced to the 1,700 members of the Academy of Architecture for Justice, closely followed by a feature in AIA Architect sent to all 94,000+ members of the American Institute of Architects.

-Each project is showcased with selected imagery and narratives on AIA.org along with all AIA Honors and Awards.
-Firm-designed gallery boards are displayed at the National Association of Court Management conferences, the AIA National Convention, and AAJ fall conference as well as being combined into an annual publication, the Justice Facilities Review book.
+Each project selected by the jury will be showcased with selected imagery and narratives on AIA.org along with all AIA Honors and Awards.
+Firm-designed gallery boards may be displayed at various conferences, such as the National Association for Court Management conferences and the AAJ fall conference.

-Clients and architects accept their award certificate on stage at the JFR celebration at the 2017 AAJ fall conference.
+Clients and architects will be recognized during the virtual JFR celebration at the 2021 AAJ fall conference.

 Selected projects may also be featured in a number of publications, presentations, and conferences, or included in other AAJ-sponsored media presentations.
 Likewise, recipients may be invited to present their work at AAJ and partner conferences.